heavyai/heavydb/docs/README.md

 ### Building with Docker

 Docker can be used to build the documentation locally without installing any dependencies to the host system.
-An internal container is available with the name: `docker-internal.mapd.com/mapd/sphinx-doc`.
+A container is available on [docker hub](https://hub.docker.com/r/omnisci/sphinx-doc) with the name: `omnisci/sphinx-doc`.

 To build the docs using the available container, from inside this `docs` directory run:

 ```
-docker run --rm -v $PWD:/doc -e USER_ID=$UID docker-internal.mapd.com/mapd/sphinx-doc make html
+docker run --rm -v $PWD:/doc -e USER_ID=$UID omnisci/sphinx-doc make html
 ```

 If there are any changes to dependencies, a new container image can be built using the `Dockerfile` in this directory.